rhit-Anar/ESP-IDF-Setup-Guide/README.md

 # ESP-IDF Setup Guide - Lets Get Started
+This document explains how to download ESP-IDF version 5.4.3, which works perfectly with the following ESP32 devices.
+Please use ESP-IDF Tools Installer (Windows).
 This documentation will help you set up ESP-IDF on your computer without prior coding knowledge—an easy step-by-step setup.
 **Useful notation used for this document:**
 |Notation|Explanation|